Hyperbolicity analysis of the linearised 3+1 formulation in the Teleparallel Equivalent of General Relativity: Hyperbolicity of TEGR dynamical equations

-must be diagonalisable with real eigenvalues and eigenvectors that span the whole space for any real values of $k_x$, $k_y$, and $k_z$.
-For the convenience of the presentation, we split the principal symbol into 16 $9\times9$ matrix elements as follows
+must be diagonalisable with real eigenvalues and have eigenvectors that span the whole space for any real values of $k_x$, $k_y$, and $k_z$.

-From the evolution equations given above in Eq.\eqref{thetadoteqs_rew} and Eq.\eqref{3dmomentaevolution}, we can conclude that, at the linear order, there is no self-dependence in the evolution of the momenta or the perturbations.
-Thus in the principal symbol, we have

-with the rest of the matrix elements less trivial.
-Similar to the 1D case, we can define the spatial derivative of the metric perturbations as

-Since the spatial derivatives commute, i.e $\partial_x{{{D_y}^i}_j}=\partial_y{{{D_x}^i}_j}$, there is a degeneracy in defining such a term in $M^x$ or $M^y$.
+Unlike the 1D system, the evolution of the conjugate momenta involves second order spatial derivatives in multiple spatial directions.
+Since the spatial derivatives commute, i.e $\partial_xD\indices{_y^\mu_j}=\partial_yD\indices{_x^\mu_j}$, there is a degeneracy in defining such a term in $M^x$ or $M^y$.
 However, this degeneracy does not affect the hyperbolicity property of the system.
-On the level of constraint-free system, they can be considered symbol-equivalent representations \cite{doi:10.1137/1.9780898719130,alma990000551610206881}.
-We will present a choice of constructing this principal symbol by prioritising terms in $M^x$ over $M^y$ and $M^z$ at the lowest order in Appendix \ref{principal3d}.\\
+On the level of constraint-free system, they can be considered symbol-equivalent representations \cite{KreissLorenz2004,Hormander1985AnalysisIII}.
+Such equivalence preserves the hyperbolicity property of the evolution system.
+We will present a choice of the principal symbol by prioritising terms in $M^x$ over $M^y$ over $M^z$ at the lowest order in Appendix \ref{principal3d}.\\ The resulting principal symbol has the following eigenvalues